-The investigation of animal behavior involves the comparison of behavior across a wide range of animal species.
+F/Odd Years The investigation of animal behavior involves the comparison of behavior across a wide range of animal species.
 Emphasis will be on principles and phenomena in animal development, control of behavior, communication, feeding, reproduction, habitat selection, and mating systems.
 Evolutionary theory, as a framework for the adaptive character of behavior in animals and humans, is emphasized.
-Some semesters may involve intensive investigation of the behavior of a single animal species in the Micronesian region.
-Prerequisite: PY101 or BI158.
-Corequisite: PY/BI405L.
+Some semesters may involve intensive investigation of the behavior of a single animal species in the

+Micronesian region.
+Prerequisite: PY101 BI158. or Corequisite: PY/BI405L.